LordofNotCommitting/ShowDetectedMonsterOnMinimap/README.md

 v1.1:

 Will now also display detection radius.
 The detection radius includes the highlighted tile.
-Also make map detection work with quasidetector.
+Also make monster detection work with quasidetector.